vigetlabs/craft-viget-base/docs/installation.md

 ```

 Using the base ID from the Craft Inventory Airtable and the API key from 1Password for the Viget Airtable account.

+### Delete code

+If you used anything that was previously in the [Starter Module](https://github.com/vigetlabs/craft-starter-module), you can likely delete a bunch of code from your module.
+Carefully examine the docs to see what you can remove.